meerabawais/Mini-Instagram/README.md

 # Mini-Instagram
 # It's a project designed to apply our skills related to data structures like graphs, hashing, queue, stack and apply techniques like file handling.
+It includes the functionalities:
+# a.
+Signup: Validate usernames for uniqueness and enforce password strength rules.
+# b.
+Login: Allow password resets using security questions.
+# c.
+Logout: Allow the user to logout from his account.
+# d.
+Follow Request: Show pending requests and allow bulk approvals.
+# e.
+Cancel and Accept Requests: Add an option to notify the user when a request is accepted.
+# f.
+Posts: Implement a basic timeline view to display posts from followers.
+# g.
+Notifications: Display notifications queue of the unread messages, related to follow request...
+# h.
+Messaging: Allow users to message to whom they are following.
+# i.
+Search Users: Display the list of searched users using BST traversal.
+# j.
+Followers List: Display the user’s follower’s list
+# k.
+Newsfeed: Display user’s own posts.
+# l.
+Block users
+# m.
+Unblock users
+# n. screentime display
 # A well commented, detailed code of this project:
 #include <iostream>
 #include <string>